 Since the first Jamboree was held in 1937, it has become the BSA’s most iconic event, providing Scouts from all backgrounds, faiths, and cultures an opportunity to gather together and celebrate Scouting and the experiences they will remember throughout their lifetimes.
-This flagship event showcases the essence of Scouting and the rich tradition of the organization’s values. www.summitbechtelreserve.org the jamboree is open to active youth members and adult volunteer leaders in BSA programs and will be held July 19-28, 2017.
+This flagship event showcases the essence of Scouting and the rich tradition of the organization’s values. www.summitbechtelreserve.org the jamboree is open to active youth members and adult volunteer leaders in BSA programs.
 Over 40,000 Scouts and Scouters attended the last Jamboree, and all the excitement of past Jamborees will be incorporated with new themes and shows.

 What goes on at a Jamboree?